af3913/af3913.github.io/research.md

 mand for arriving at work on time.
 Off-peak estimates indicate an isolated increase in crashes and injuries within the CRZ.
-Weekday net effects show congestion pricing im- proving roadway safety inside the CRZ while increasing crash and injury risk above the boundary, suggesting possible crash displacement to nearby, untolled areas
+Weekday net effects show congestion pricing im- proving roadway safety inside the CRZ while increasing crash and injury risk above the boundary, suggesting possible crash displacement to nearby, untolled areas.

----

 ---

 ## Research in Progress

 ### Exploring the Evolution and Impact of The Gender Gap On Students Self‑perceptions